shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/01-Front End Web Development/Readme.md

 Overall, the internet is a complex system that relies on a variety of technologies and protocols to ensure that data is transmitted reliably and securely between devices around the world.

+## 2
+The internet is a global network of computers and servers that communicate with each other using a standardized set of protocols.
+Here is a simplified explanation of how the internet works:

+Devices: The internet is accessed through various devices such as computers, smartphones, and tablets, which are connected to the internet via Wi-Fi or cellular networks.

+ISP: An Internet Service Provider (ISP) provides internet connectivity to devices through wired or wireless connections.
+ISPs are connected to other networks around the world and exchange data with each other to ensure that all devices are able to access the internet.

+Protocols: The internet uses a standardized set of protocols such as TCP/IP, HTTP, and FTP to transmit data between devices.
+These protocols ensure that data is transmitted in a reliable and secure manner.

+DNS: The Domain Name System (DNS) is responsible for converting human-readable domain names (e.g. google.com) into machine-readable IP addresses (e.g. 216.58.194.174).
+This allows devices to connect to web servers and other devices on the internet.

+Routing: Data is transmitted between devices using a process called routing.
+When a device sends data, it is divided into small packets and sent to the nearest router.
+The router then forwards the packets to the next router until they reach their destination.

+Web servers: Web servers are computers that store and serve web pages and other content over the internet.
+When a user types a URL into their web browser, the browser sends a request to the appropriate web server, which then sends the requested content back to the user's device.

+Encryption: To ensure that data transmitted over the internet is secure, encryption is used to scramble the data so that it cannot be intercepted or read by unauthorized parties.
+Common encryption protocols include SSL and TLS.

+Overall, the internet is a complex system that relies on a variety of technologies and protocols to ensure that data is transmitted reliably and securely between devices around the world.

 ## Example of how does internet works

 Let's say you want to access a website such as Google.com.
 Here's what happens when you type the URL into your web browser: